alexandrakapa/alexandrakapa/README.md

 #### My name is Alexandra and here are some things about me:

-- 🎓 I'm an undergraduate student at Electrical and Computer Engineering @ National Technical University of Athens
+- 🎓 I'm a graduate student at Electrical and Computer Engineering @ National Technical University of Athens
 - 🌱 I’m currently working on my diploma thesis on Computer Vision
 - 📚 Fields of interest : Neural Networks, Software engineering, Human-Computer interaction, Artificial intelligence, Databases and data mining
 - ✉️ Contact me via [Email](mailto:aleksandrakapa@hotmail.com)